 We recommend that you implement these advanced schedule enforcement tactics to ensure the best possible enforcement:

-Since you have already completed role mapping & employee mapping , your integration should be able to determine whether the role that an employee is trying to clock in for through your system is indeed the role that the shift is scheduled for.
+You must implement role mapping & employee mapping to implement the following integration.
+Your integration should be able to determine whether the role that an employee is trying to clock in for through your system is indeed the role that the shift is scheduled for.

 For example, consider an employee who is assigned to both, Server and Host roles in your system.
 If they specify that they are trying to clock in as a Server, but the scheduled shift returned in the response from 7shifts states that the scheduled shift is for the Host role, you may want to avoid the employee from clocking in.